 Among the key drivers for biogas and biomethane developments are: The implementing measures of the Operational Programme “Environment 2014-2020” cover the construction of installations for the preliminary treatment of municipal waste, as well as composting facilities for the separate collection of biodegradable and green waste.
 The programme aims to reduce the amount of waste going to landfills by 2023.
 The OP “Environment 2014-2020” envisages also the funding of biogas production in wastewater treatment plants and grants for the construction of biogas plants in the agriculture sector.

-The 14th Renewables & Waste Management Expo 2018 could be very useful platform for approaching the Bulgarian and Regional market.
+The 14th Renewables & Waste Management Expo 2018 could be a very useful platform for approaching the Bulgarian and Regional market.
 Through a participation at the exhibition, the foreign companies – suppliers of bioenergy (incl. biogas technologies) will be able to establish contacts with potential partners & customers.
 The initiative in Sofia is an efficient meeting point for industry players from production, commercial and public sectors, municipality, and state administration representatives.